 - Rank your programme/course choices in order of preference and submit them before the application deadline.

 Step 2: Submit documents

-In addition to the documents mentioned under Step 2, you must submit a statement of purpose (state in no more than 300 words why you want to attend this programme and what research interests you have) and a CV.
+In addition to the documents mentioned under Step 2, you must also submit a statement of purpose (letter of intent), in which you should state in no more than 300 words why you want to attend this programme and what research interests you have, and a CV.

 Citizens of a country outside of the European Union (EU), the European Economic Area (EEA) and Switzerland are required to pay tuition fees.
 You pay one instalment of the tuition fee in advance of each semester.